Creating and Running a Webman Project in ServBay

 ).

-- Q: Database connection failed?
+- Q: Database connection failure?

 config/database.php